Home Ā» Recipes Ā» Breakfast Ā» Pancakes & Waffles Ā» Best Gluten-Free Pancake Recipe

 Tall stack of fluffy gluten-free pancakes topped with berries and chocolate chips

-How to Store Leftovers
+How to Store & Freeze Extras

+• Freeze.
+These gluten-free pancakes also freeze fantastically.
 You can either freeze them on a parchment-lined baking sheet, then once they’re frozen through pop them in an airtight container or freezer bag, or you can simply put them in a container with parchment between the layers to keep them from sticking to each other.

-Okay, so you've frozen your pancakes, what now?!
-Easy peasy.
-Pop them out of the freezer, toss them in your toaster oven and toast them up.
-They might be slightly crispy on the outside, but they're like a better version of toast.
+• Reheat.
+Pop them out of the freezer (or fridge) and toss them in your toaster oven. might be slightly crispy on the outside, but they're like a better version of toast.
 I top them with the same things and it's literally like a 4-minute breakfast.
 Doesn't get any easier.
+Otherwise, a microwave will work, or you can reheat them in a 350ĀŗF oven for a few minutes until they’re warmed through.

 Tall stack of fluffy gluten-free pancakes on plate with yogurt, blueberry sauce and lemon zest